cerensenol/DSA-210-Project/README.md

 - A linear regression between Facilities_per_100k and DrugUse% was conducted.
 - The regression line showed a weak negative slope, suggesting that greater access may reduce drug use.
 - However, the R² score was low, indicating that other factors are likely influential.
+- A Random Forest Regression model was also applied to predict drug use based on facility access; predictions broadly aligned with actual values, but with limited accuracy

 ### Hypothesis 2: AMI% → Drug Use / Crime

 - Two separate regressions:
   - AMI% vs Drug Use%: A weak to moderate positive trend, supporting the hypothesis.
   - AMI% vs Violent Crime: Slight positive slope but again with a low R².
+- A Random Forest Regression was used to predict drug use based on AMI%, providing more flexible, state-level predictions.
 - Suggests that while mental illness correlates with both outcomes, the relationship is not strong enough alone to explain the variation.

 ### Hypothesis 3: SMI% + Drug Use% → Violent Crime